19 October 2021

 Many a lawn will suddenly have a red carpet |

-The one thing about New England is the profusion of reds and oranges more so in New Hampshire and Vermont than anywhere in the United States.
-Each year both states have an influx of "leaf peepers" people who come specifically for the seasonal tours of the autumn beauty that are the highlight of the late tourist season before the skiers, snowboarders, and ice skaters arrive after Christmas.
+The one thing about New England is the profusion of reds and oranges, more so in New Hampshire and Vermont than anywhere in the United States.
+Each year, both states have an influx of "leaf peepers", people who come specifically for the seasonal tours of the autumn beauty that highlight the late tourist season before the skiers, snowboarders, and ice skaters arrive after Christmas.

 |